wsw2025/CS.12.01-Tutorial.1.2.5/README.md

 {“apple”, “pear”, “this”, “cat”}

-then the cal mixedWords(words) should return the following array.
+then the call mixedWords(words) should return the following array.

 {“apar”, “peple”, “that”, “cis”}